antjori/devhub-angularjs/README.md

 # atum
-The repository for all Javascript related projects.
+The repository for all AngularJS related projects.